ttarnawski/Django-Website/README.md

 # Django-Website
 This repository shows my Django project.
-It contains a web that role is to function as a open library, where users can lend their own books and borrow them from other users.
+It contains a website that role is to function as a open library, where users can lend their own books and borrow them from other users.
 It has currently 2 apps, one stands for book and book instance model and second one for user accounts.
 Project is still in progress.

 - users can manually add a new object (book) to the database so then ii is possible to add a new instance of this book
 - users can manually add a new object (book instance) to the database (lend a book)